rackerlabs/support-how-to/content/cloud-servers/how-to-serve-multiple-domains-using-virtual-hosts.md

 		  DocumentRoot /var/www/vhosts/vh2
 		</VirtualHost>

+#### Port numbers don't match

-3. Running "httpd -S", we see evidence that a virtual host is listed above the "is a NameVirtualHost" line:
+If running `httpd -S`, shows that a virtual host is listed above the `is a NameVirtualHost` line:

     VirtualHost configuration:
 		wildcard NameVirtualHosts and \_default\_ servers:
 		\*:800                  vh2.example.com (/etc/httpd/conf/custom/virtualhost.conf:8)
 		\*:80                   is a NameVirtualHost